Columbia shuttle disaster concerto gets top music prize

 London-born classical guitarist Julian Bream, who used to earn money as a boy playing piano in his grandmother's pub in Battersea, was given a lifetime achievement award.

-"It was to achieve something that was difficult on an instrument no one cared about, really," Bream, 80, said by way of explanation of why he took up the guitar.
+"It was to achieve something that was difficult on an instrument no one carried about, really," Bream, 80, said by way of explanation of why he took up the guitar.

 Asked what it was like having had a life in music, he added, "Heaven."